 Start with easily understandable bits of information and don’t overwhelm them with gloom and doom.
 Encourage their questions.
 Keep your attitude hopeful that even though humans created a challenging situation, there are many of us who care and are working toward solutions.

-More specifically, what is global warming?
-We’re talking about a rise in the Earth’s average atmospheric temperature – mostly as a reaction to human activities.
+The simplest explanation is that the earth is getting warmer – mostly as a result of human activities.
 This is something that’s been discussed for more than a hundred years.
 Alexander Graham Bell was the first to coin the phrase “greenhouse effect.”
-Experiments at his home in Cape Breton, Nova Scotia were quite remarkable and can be incorporated into a science lesson.

-- Partially fill two identical clear bottles with water.
+- Partially fill (about half way) two identical clear bottles with water.

 - Punch a small hole in each one, so that the temperature of the gases in each bottle can be measured.

-- Place an Alka Seltzer in one bottle, so as to fill it with carbon dioxide.
+- Place an Alka Seltzer in one bottle, to fill it with carbon dioxide.